Frankie Kazarian: Bad Influence (2012–2014)

-At the Bound for Glory (2013) pre-show, Bad Influence were defeated by the tag team of Eric Young & Joseph Park in a tag team gauntlet match to determine the number one contenders to face the TNA World Tag Team Champions, James Storm & Gunner, during the Bound For Glory PPV later that night.
+At the Bound for Glory pre-show, Bad Influence were defeated by the tag team of Eric Young and Joseph Park in a tag team gauntlet match to determine the number one contenders to face the TNA World Tag Team Champions, James Storm and Gunner, during the Bound For Glory PPV later that night.
 Following their elimination, Bad Influence attacked Park causing him to bleed from the mouth.
 The same night, during the PPV, Bad Influence interrupted the show to petition TNA management to place themselves into the TNA World Tag Team Championship match later that night between James Storm & Gunner and challengers The BroMans.
 However, before they got an answer Abyss appeared and attacked them.
 Over the following few weeks, Bad Influence would mock Park and try to reveal his true identity.
 On the November 5 edition of Impact Wrestling, Bad Influence revealed that Park's law firm (Park, Park & Park) had closed 15 years ago and consequently Park had been lying about being a lawyer.
 On December 12, Bad Influence were defeated by Park & Young when Young caused his own partner to bleed resulting in Park transforming into Abyss, as a result of seeing his own blood, and gaining the victory.
 On December 26, Bad Influence were defeated again by Park in a Monster's Ball Handicap match.
 On March 2, 2014, Bad Influence were part of a group of TNA wrestlers that took part in Wrestle-1's Kaisen: Outbreak event in Tokyo, Japan, defeating Junior Stars (Koji Kanemoto and Minoru Tanaka) in a tag team match.
 On March 9, 2014, at TNA Lockdown, Bad Influence along with Chris Sabin were defeated by Wrestle-1's The Great Muta, Sanada, and Yasu in a six-man interpromotional tag team steel cage match.
 On April 12, 2014, at TNA One Night Only's X-Travaganza 2 event Bad Influence were defeated by The Wolves (Eddie Edwards and Davey Richards) in the EC3 Invitational Ladder match where the winners received $25,000.
 On April 23 Daniels announced his departure from TNA thus dissolving the team.
 On May 11, it was reported that Kazarian had also worked the final dates of his contract with TNA.